Nalipp/Stat-su/README.md

   hamburger drop down to user page
-  - user summary screen with unarchive option for each deleted timeSlip (white background)
+  - xuser summary screen with unarchive option for each deleted timeSlip (white background)
-  - choose different color themes?
+  - change color
   - page should show all archived and unarchived timeSlips with concatenated discriptions with option to delete permentantly and add time
-  - link main title, total, createAt, lastUpdated to summary page
   - seed more archived data

   /-- current

+  choose different color themes?

   reorganize state into children so that parent only holds state if they need to